 As I found in my research, gaining two new competencies is the answer.
 Procurement processes on one hand, and responsibility to the ethical use of employee data, on the other hand, can lead to a data-driven solution to at least five business challenges.
 These two competencies are the necessary professional upgrade for People Analytics.
 They will keep our profession relevant in the future.
 We can’t stop, or even slow, the rate of change.
 But we can prepare for it, by changing our mindset.

 The human brain is not only an anticipation machine, as I mentioned earlier, it is also a sophisticated learning machine.
 Neuroscience shows us that an integral part of being human is being wired to learn.
-Our answer to technology is to learn more of these two competencies – Procurement & Ethics.
+Our answer to technology is to learn more about these two competencies – Procurement & Ethics.

 Humanity is here to stay